yakworks/gorm-tools/README.md

 **Guide**: https://yakworks.github.io/gorm-tools/
 **API**: https://yakworks.github.io/gorm-tools/api/

+Gorm-tools allows your Grails/Gorm project to start with a design of best practices that they can customize along the way.
+This brings an opinionated starting point to a Grails/Gorm project but without being locked in.
+Developers are free to easily customize, replace and disable these patterns when their opinions differ.

 ## Overview

 This is a library of tools to help standardize and simplify the service and Restful controller layer business logic for